Charles Fayette Lott: Early life, education, and career

 Born in Pemberton, New Jersey, Lott was the son of physician and War of 1812 hero Charles Francis Lott.
 He attended school at Pemberton as a child, and then he removed with the rest of the family to Trenton.
 There they settled on the old Clay Hill farm, the headquarters of General Washington during the winter at Valley Forge.
 At Trenton, Lott continued school until, in 1836, the family removed to Quincy, Illinois.
 The following spring they all established themselves on a farm on Darden Prairie, near St. Charles, Missouri.
 There, Lott attended the St. Charles College for a couple of years, and Saint Louis University.
 At the university he enjoyed the fellowship, as a classmate, of William Tell Coleman, the head of the Vigilantes in maintaining law and order in San Francisco.
 Lott considered following the medical profession of his father and "studied medicine a short time, but changed to law and completed the course", receiving a law degree in 1846.

 Lott entered the law office of Williams and Johnson at Quincy, Illinois, having a brother, Judge Peter Lott, in that town in the office of Clerk of the Circuit Court, who had served as judge of that court, having succeeded judge Stephen A. Douglas.
 At the breaking out of the Mexican War, however, Peter joined the American Army as captain, after appointing Charles as his clerical substitute, and at the Battle of Buena Vista distinguished himself for brave and effective service.
-It was doubtless as a reward for the sacrifices he then made that he was appointed, in later years, superintendent of the San Francisco Mint.
+In later years, he was appointed superintendent of the San Francisco Mint.
 In 1848, Lott was admitted to practice at the Supreme Court in Illinois, and "from the first it was remarked that he was able to hold his own with the other members of the Quincy bar, among whom may be mentioned both Abraham Lincoln and Stephen A. Douglas".